mondrian-framework/mondrian-framework/packages/docs/docs/docs/model/01-definition.md

 ```

 Types definitions can help us define clear and expressive models that are
-faithful to the modelled domain.
+faithful to the modeled domain.

 ## Custom types

 Sometimes the types offered by the Mondrian framework may not be enough for
 your needs.
 That's why you can also define custom types that implement
-completely arbitrary logics.
+completely arbitrary logic.
 The mentioned [advanced types](#additional-types)
 are built exactly in this way.

 A custom type can be defined using the `custom` function: